 Conditions and experiences during pregnancy and the early years have a significant and long-term impact on a person’s life.

-You will find resources and learn about our networks below.
+You will find resources below.

 During the early years of life, organs of the body develop as do a number of complex biological systems.